The crew at Land Morphology

 Adrian is a landscape designer whose comprehensive career has covered all aspects of landscape architecture, including design, construction, management, and maintenance.
 With a background in ecology and sustainable planning, Adrian's work reflects her deep love of the natural world while also paying homage to her artistic and pragmatic character.
 Her professional experience covers a wide variety of project types and scales, and highlights her love for technology, innovation, sustainability, and elegant simplicity.

 MEGHAN JAMES // Landscape Architect

-Meghan is a registered landscape architect whose broad project experience ranges from high-end residential design to public parks and ecological restoration.
-She is focused on sustainable design and construction as well as precise technical and graphic communication.
-She is experienced in all phases of the design process, from concept to permitting and construction documents to construction administration.
+Meghan is a landscape architect whose broad project experience ranges from high-end residential to public parks to ecological restoration.
+She is focused on sustainability, lighting design, 3D visualization, and technical and graphic communication.
 Meghan seeks to create emotionally resonate places that respond to the users’ needs and the site’s history and context.
-She has a background in art, music, and philosophy and is an experienced outdoorswoman.
-She also leads the volunteer-run giving garden at one of the city’s largest p-patch gardens, which donates over 2,000 pounds of organic produce each year.
+She also leads the volunteer-run giving garden at one of the city’s largest p-patches, which grows organic produce for donation to local food banks.

 sue costa paschke // Landscape Designer